yespbs/larashopifydemo/README.md

 ### Install

 	1. Download the source "yespbs/larashopifydemo"
-	2. CD into your-install-install-path and update composer `update composer`
+	2. CD into your-install-path and update composer `update composer`
 	3. Update database details in app/config/database or app/config/local/database as per your environment
 	4. Run database migrate `php aritisan migrate`
 	5. Update app/config/shopify.php to match your install and keys from Shopify App